wnfs-wg/spec/spec/notation.md

 ## `Hash<Data>`

 This means at this point in the data structure there's a 32-byte array representing the SHA3 hash of `Data`.

+## Algorithm Type Signatures

+For algorithms, we often specify their type signature, e.g. `: (Namefilter, RevisionKey) -> Namefilter`.
+This is read as "has the type signature 'function of namefilter and revision key to namefilter'".